siddharth2016/hashnode-blog/ckics0hgu02nmbhs18z8u92wm.md

-## A Part of All I Earn, is Mine to Keep - A Non-Tech Non-Dev Blog
+## A Part of All I Earn, is Mine to Keep

 Have you ever wondered how rich people got rich?
 How do they manage their finances?
 Who were/are their advisers when it comes to managing money?